Orban: I'd house a refugee family if it didn't encourage others

 More than 170,000 migrants have crossed into Hungary from non-EU Serbia so far this year.
 Many try to avoid being registered in Hungary for fear of being stranded there or returned to the country later in their journey across Europe.

-Orban said the European Union should provide "huge" financial support to countries neighboring Syria to reduce the number of refugees arriving in Europe.
+Orban said the European Union should provide "huge" financial support to countries neighbouring Syria to reduce the number of refugees arriving in Europe.

 "I suggest that every country pays 1 percent extra into the EU budget and at the same time we reduce spending for other purposes by 1 percent," he said.